reduxjs/redux/docs/tutorials/essentials/part-6-performance-normalization.md

 - We don't have to write the code to manage the normalization ourselves
 - `createEntityAdapter`'s pre-built reducer functions handle common cases like "add all these items", "update one item", or "remove multiple items"
-- `createEntityAdapter` can keep the ID array in a sorted order based on the contents of the items, and will only update that array if items are added / removed or the sorting order changes.
+- `createEntityAdapter` can optionally keep the ID array in a sorted order based on the contents of the items, and will only update that array if items are added / removed or the sorting order changes.

 `createEntityAdapter` accepts an options object that may include a `sortComparer` function, which will be used to keep the item IDs array in sorted order by comparing two items (and works the same way as `Array.sort()`).